-Domonique is passionate about helping women achieve the career goals and attain the life they want.
-We love how seamless, colorful and professional Domonique’s Instagram feed is.
-And once you dig a bit deeper, her thoughtful captions pull you right in.
+Domonique is passionate about helping women achieve their career goals and attain the life they want.
+We love how seamless, colorful, and professional Domonique’s Instagram feed is.
+And once you dig a bit deeper, her thoughtful captions promoting self-awareness pull you right in.

 Moesha isn’t just a life coach – she’s a goal success coach.
 And we love her Instagram!
-Not only is it visually amazing, the content is good!
-She’s recently rebranded and we’re excited to see how she grows over the next year.
+Not only is it visually amazing, but her content is also super engaging!
+She’s constantly reinventing herself and we’re excited to see how she grows in the coming years.